dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 Let's break this down so we can see what's actually happening.

 First we see a function called `add_action` - this is a core part of how we work with WordPress, and our first experience hooking onto an action event.
-We are basically telling WordPress "When this action happens, add the stuff from my function here as well."
+We are basically telling WordPress "When the specified action happens, add the stuff from my function here as well."

 We send `add_action` two arguments.
 The first, `wp_enqueue_scripts` is the name of an existing _action hook_ or a place where WordPress expects stuff to happen.
 The second argument, `my_cool_theme_scripts` is the _function name_ containing what we are going to do (which we see referenced below).